This article will provide comprehensive information on using a custom domain.

 - You generally do not need to modify this value.

 How Your Custom Domain Will Look

-For example, when directly your users to your app it will look like: www.mycustomdomain.com/myappname
+For example, when directing your users to your app, it will look like: www.mycustomdomain.com/myappname

 At this time, SSL is not automatically included when using a custom domain.
 That means that when trying to access your Live App using HTTPS and the custom domain, some browsers might show the page as insecure.

 While all the data being transmitted is still encrypted by Knack, the URL shown in the end-user's browser won't show HTTPS.
 It will also show up in Chrome as "Not Secure" or in Firefox as "This connection is not secure" since there isn't an SSL certificate being used for your domain.

 If you require a custom SSL, you'll want to look at embedding your app into a site where you can install your secure certificate.

 If you'd like to use your own SSL certificate, we suggest embedding your app with a web host that allows the purchase and installing a certificate.
 This is especially important to note for our EU customers needing to comply with GDPR.